 The “Lateral Lunge to Drop Lunge” is trickier than it looks.
 Rising from the side lunge is akin to doing a one-legged, rotating squat.
 But the learning curve is quick (there are only eight exercises, after all), and body and mind benefit from unfamiliarity.
 Even the skipping and sprinting were mini revelations.
 While I’m comfortable with aerobic exercise (moderate, steady pace), I had to adjust to anaerobic exercise (heart-racing bursts rarely done if not a professional athlete or under 10 years old).

 In Pune, doing more yoga seemed to further my practice.
 “More” can be effective.
 But, since September, has doing less yoga set me back?
 Not a lot.
 Variety and novelty can be just as rewarding.
+There are other activities I could do after I get some sport equipment necessary for those activities.

 Iyengar yogis who dabble in other methods